How to start a side gig with no money

 Google Forms – For collecting customer interest or feedback.

 You can do a lot with just your phone and these tools.
-The goal here isn’t to do everything perfectly—it’s to just begin and keep going.

 4. Learn Through Free resources Instead of Paid Courses